Cybersecurity & Information Systems

 • Associate Professor of Cybersecurity

-• Director, Detroit Mercy's Center of Cyber Security & Intelligence Studies
+• Director, Detroit Mercy's Center of Cybersecurity & Intelligence Studies

 • Principal Investigator, Center of Academic Excellence in Cyber Defense Program